OCA/delivery-carrier/delivery_ups_oca/README.rst

    Select the ``ups`` delivery type and check the "Cash on Delivery" checkbox under the "UPS" tab.
 It is required to select the "UPS COD Funds Code" when the "Cash on Delivery" option is selected.
+5. To enable insurance for your shipments, set the "Declared Value (%)" field in the "Insurance" section of the UPS tab.
+This percentage will be applied to the total value of the picking to determine the insurance amount.
+Set to 0 to disable insurance.
+6. For paperless invoice functionality, configure the "Automatically send paperless invoice" field by selecting the country groups for which you want to automatically enable paperless invoices.
+When a delivery is created with a destination country in one of these groups, the system will automatically prepare and send the required documentation to UPS.
 **NOTE** You need to add an APP from https://developer.ups.com/ for using the webservice.